ThemisF/Greek_Cipher_Decrypter/README.md

   3. Score by counting dictionary matches.
 - **Outcome:** The key-space (24! ≈ 10²³) was far too large  and the computations too time expensive so no readable plaintext was ever found with this method.

-### Version 3: Literature-Derived Chunked Sampling & Iterative Self-Correction with frequency analisys with the aid of a Greek dictionary.
+### Version 3: Literature-Derived Chunked Sampling & Iterative Self-Correction with frequency analisys with the aid of a Greek dictionary
 - **Approach:** Used real Greek text statistics cut into chunks to generate realistic frequency orders, added a greek dictionary for automatically checking readability "Greekness", optimized the algorythm and added an iterative self-correction loop.
 - **Process:**
   1. **Chunk Sampling:** Chop multiple Greek literature sources into segments the size of the ciphertext and deriving a 24 letter frequency list out of each one.
 This approach aims to solve the problem the first version of the code faced.